wingice/wingice.github.com/_posts/ror/2014-06-30-how-to-set-default_url_host-in-action_mailer-for-multiple-domain-rails-project.md

 {% include JB/setup %}

-My solution is borrowed from https://github.com/rails/rails/issues/4099.
+My solution is borrowed from  [https://github.com/rails/rails/issues/4099](https://github.com/rails/rails/issues/4099).
 I tested it , it works like a charm.

 I create a parent-class to reuse the default_url_options function.

-<pre><code>
+{% highlight ruby %}
 class DynamicBaseMailer < ActionMailer::Base
   default  from: Proc.new { choose_mail_from()}